Octopus Inspired Optimization (OIO): A Hierarchical Framework for Navigating Protein Fitness Landscapes: Experiments and Analysis

 The NK-Landscape is a tunable mathematical model designed specifically to replicate the "rugged" and correlated nature of protein fitness landscapes.
 An algorithm that performs well on this benchmark is likely to have a search strategy that is intrinsically compatible with this type of problem structure.
 To ensure a rigorous evaluation, we constructed a test suite of five NK configurations with increasing difficulty, from Simple (N=20, K=2) to Complex (N=100, K=5).
 For each configuration, every algorithm was run 10 times with a budget of 20,000 function evaluations, and all continuous-space optimizers used a unified Sigmoid transfer function for a fair comparison.

-The results, summarized in Figure~\ref{fig:nk_boxplot} and detailed in the Appendix (Tables~\ref{tab:nk_ranking} and \ref{tab:nk_fitness_summary}), are decisive.
-OIO achieved the \textbf{number one overall rank} among all 16 algorithms, and its total score of 872 was substantially better than the second-place algorithm (GA, 3599).
-The boxplot in Figure~\ref{fig:nk_boxplot} visually confirms this dominance, showing that OIO's performance distribution is clearly superior to all other competitors.
-Furthermore, as shown in Table~\ref{tab:nk_fitness_summary}, OIO consistently obtained a higher mean fitness than the entire cohort of baseline algorithms across all five levels of landscape complexity.
-This commanding performance provides strong evidence that OIO's hierarchical, parallel search architecture is \textbf{naturally suited} to navigating the high-dimensional, multi-modal, and rugged landscapes characteristic of protein optimization, explaining its ability to effectively map and search the complex GFP fitness landscape.
-The convergence dynamics, shown in Figure~\ref{fig:nk_convergence} for representative landscapes of varying difficulty, confirm OIO's superior search efficiency.
-In all cases, OIO not only finds a better final solution but also converges significantly faster than the other top-performing algorithms.
+The results, summarized in Fig.~\ref{fig:nk_boxplot}, are decisive.
+OIO achieved the number one overall rank among all 16 algorithms.
+The boxplot in Fig.~\ref{fig:nk_boxplot} visually confirms this dominance, showing that OIO's performance distribution is clearly superior to all other competitors, with a consistently higher median and lower variance.
+Furthermore, quantitative analysis reveals that OIO consistently obtained a higher mean fitness than the entire cohort of baseline algorithms across all five levels of landscape complexity.
+This commanding performance provides strong evidence that OIO's hierarchical, parallel search architecture is naturally suited to navigating the high-dimensional, multi-modal, and rugged landscapes characteristic of protein optimization, explaining its ability to effectively map and search the complex GFP fitness landscape.
+This structural advantage translates into superior search efficiency, where OIO not only finds a better final solution but also converges significantly faster than the other top-performing algorithms.